Disasters and Public Health Threats

 Disasters can strike anytime, anywhere.
 Planning how you and your family will respond in advance is important.
 Depending on the incident, you and your family could be on your own for several days while emergency responders help those in most critical need first.
 Prepare for that possibility by following a few simple rules – know the risks, make a plan and prepare a basic survival kit for you and your family.

-For more information on preparing for an emergency, see Preparing for an Emergency: A Focus on Food and Water or visit the Emergency Preparedness web page.
+For more information on preparing for an emergency, see the Emergency Preparedness web page.
 Visit BC Centre for Disease Control for information on disease outbreaks and emergencies in British Columbia.

 Hope for the Best, and Prepare for the Worst